subashveerasamy/day30task/README.md

 Usage:
         Here are some basic usage instructions:
         1. Login : This app designed and admin can only use and access.
-                    ADMIN LOGIN DETAILS
+                    ADMIN LOGIN CREDENTIALS
                           email: subash@gmail.com
                           password: 123

         2.Add User:  Initially add user page is there where individual input boxes are there for every details.
 Here every inputs are required.
         3. Edit/ Delete:  Bottom of add user page "Manipulation" button are there to navigate manipulation page where you can READ, UPDATE, DELETE the user                                   details.
-Firstle you shoult enter user Id and Get user .
+Firstly you should enter user Id and click Get user button. iF you entered user id is not there alert message indicate 'No user                            Found'.
 Once you get user details you should confirm that this user detail should have to update or delete which you want both buttons                              are there bottom of the form.
+If update or delete operation successfully done alert message will indicates.

 Contact:
           For any questions or feedback, please contact us at ssubash042@gmail.com.